mtholder/honey_badger_fish/README.md

 The sortattr.xslt stylesheet (which is only used in round-trip testing) is from http://stackoverflow.com/questions/1429991/using-xsl-to-sort-attributes other code by Mark Holder.

-Mark Holder, Jim Allman, Peter Midford, Jonathan Rees, and Cody Hinchliff all participated in the discussions that led to the NexSON mapping.
+Jim Allman, Karen Cranston, Cody Hinchliff, Mark Holder, Peter Midford, and Jonathon Rees all participated in the discussions that led to the NexSON mapping.